virtualagc/virtualagc/yaShuttle/ported/README.md

 In fact, most (or all) calls to `PRINT2` pass `LINE` parameters that are string expressions or literals, rather than strings stored in variables, so the adjustments to `LINE` made by `PRINT2` are *not* changing strings stored in variables, but rather changing strings that had better not be changed.

-At any rate, the Python implementation doesn't allow such changes to migrate outside the functions.
-These parameter manipulations within procedures are very rare in the XPL code, so I suppose it's possible that they simply made a mistake (without any visible results) in these instances, and I'm making a bigger deal of it than it really is.
+But see also the next two sections.

-## Initialization of Local Variables Within Their Parent Procedures
+## Persistence and Initialization of Local Variables Within Their Parent Procedures

 It appears to me (undocumented!) that local variables in XPL procedures are not initialized at all, unless they have `INITIAL` clauses in their `DECLARE` statements.  *Moreover*, if such initialization occurs, it only does so at program start (or more reasonably, upon the first call to the procedure).